Sho Tsuboi: Formula 3

-In 2016, he entered the Japanese Formula 3 Championship with TOM'S. Despite not winning a race, he finished third in the championship with 15 podiums in 17 races.
-In 2017, he won his first race, and won eight of the last ten races to finish second in the championship.
+In 2016, Tsuboi entered the Japanese Formula 3 Championship with TOM'S. Despite not winning a race, he finished third in the championship with 15 podiums in 17 races.

+In 2017, Tsuboi won his first race, and won eight of the last ten races to finish second in the championship.

 Tsuboi won the championship title in 2018, his third season.
 Tsuboi set a Japanese F3 record with 17 victories in 19 races, finishing second in the other two races that he did not win.

 Tsuboi made three starts in the Macau Grand Prix FIA Formula 3 World Cup between 2016 and 2018.
 He finished 16th in 2016, and 14th in 2017.

-In the 2018 race, he and German racing driver Sophia Flörsch were involved in a serious accident.
+In the 2018 race, Tsuboi and German racing driver Sophia Flörsch were involved in a serious accident.
 Tsuboi escaped serious injury after Flörsch's car became airborne from contact with Jehan Daruvala.
 Tsuboi and Flörsch were hospitalized.

 Super GT

 GT300 (2017-2018)

 Tsuboi drove in the GT300 class of the Japanese Super GT Series from 2017 to 2018.
 He made his debut for JMS P.mu LM Corsa, driving a Lexus RC F GT3.
 He finished third in the 2017 GT300 standings, winning the Fuji 500 km and the overseas race at Chang International Circuit.
 In 2018, he drove for Tsuchiya Engineering in their Toyota 86 MC, and finished seventh in the championship with two podiums.